XCSoar/XCSoar/docs/README.md

 npm run pdf -- manual        # one section as PDF, in .output/public/pdfs
 ```

+`build:docs` prints three PDFs: the manual, the quick guide and the InfoBox
-The PDFs are written next to the pages, so the documentation offers the
+reference.
+They are written next to the pages, so the documentation offers the
 manuals of the version it was built from.
 Deploy what `npm run build:docs`
 leaves in `.output/public`; after `npm run generate` alone the links to the
 manuals lead nowhere, and so they do under `npm run dev`.